-The final moments of the movie is tense on the verge of uneasy watching, you feel just as helpless and desperate as Shruti’s father Ramesh Tandon and her mother, Nutan Tandon.
-The soundtrack cruises through the film beautifully and it is well timed at crucial scenes.
-The soundtrack is so excellent, with a mixture of usual tempo and ambient tracks perfectly-timed and synced to the story.
-There is enough to keep you watching it and the ending is truly amazing.
+The final moments of the movie are tense, on the verge of uneasy watching, leaving you as helpless and desperate as Shruti’s father, Ramesh Tandon, and her mother, Nutan Tandon.
+The soundtrack gracefully navigates through the film, well-timed at crucial scenes.
+The soundtrack’s excellence, with a blend of usual tempo and ambient tracks perfectly timed and synced to the story, adds to the overall experience.
+There is enough to keep you engaged, and the ending is truly amazing.